richard-muvirimi/wp-plugin-no-updates/README.txt

 == Description ==

 Want to hide plugin and theme updates, maybe because:
--You have a stagging site and do not want the main site to be tempered with.
+1. You have a stagging site and do not want the main site to be tempered with.
--Stop users from updating the site and maybe ending up breaking the site.
+2. Stop users from updating the site and maybe ending up breaking the site.
--Have multiple sites and want to maintain same plugin and theme versions across all sites
+3. Have multiple sites and want to maintain same plugin and theme versions across all sites

 Just activate the plugin to hide updates and disable when you need to update